MellyCodes808/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
+This dataset holds test results for 50 MechaCarprototypes.
+Each Prototype was produced with various design attributes that are meant to increase preformance.
+By Using R  I designed a linear model that predicts the MPG of mechaCar protypes using linerar regression and T-tests

 ## Linear Regression to Predict MPG
 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+THe following varibles constitute  non-random amount of variance to the mpg values based off their p-values. vehicle length: 0 < .05 ground clearance: 0 < .05

 Is the slope of the linear model considered to be zero?
 Why or why not?
+The P- value here is 5.35e-11
+this P-value is extremly low compared to the typicl significance of .05% - because of this, the null hypothesis can be neglected and it will have a non zero slope.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The model has a .7149 or 71% prediction efficiency.
+However, there is still alot of room for inaccuracy.

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+ALL LOTS

+INDIVIDUAL

 ## T-Tests on Suspension Coils